pyscf.lib package#

 (7, 10)

-pyscf.lib.misc.prange_tril(start, stop, blocksize)[source]
+pyscf.lib.misc.prange_tril(start, stop, blocksize)[source]#

-Similar to prange(), yeilds start (p0) and end (p1) with the restriction p1*(p1+1)/2-p0*(p0+1)/2 < blocksize
+Similar to prange(), yields start (p0) and end (p1) with the restriction p1*(p1+1)/2-p0*(p0+1)/2 < blocksize

 Examples: